-I am sure I will head back to this beautiful city and explore it in a more leisurely way.
+I am sure I will head back to this stunning city and explore it in a more leisurely way.
 Verona has just a great vibe, and it deserves more time.

 But one day in Verona is better than nothing.
 So, hopefully, you enjoy the place as much as I did, and this Verona itinerary helps you find the most beautiful places to visit and the best things to do in one day.